ska-telescope/ska-oso-pht-ui/docs/src/ObservationPage.rst

   - Create new observation entries.
   - Link observations to specific targets.
   - Define key parameters like array configuration, observation type, and additional details.
-  - View and manage your observation list.
+  - Manage observation list.
-  - Utilize dynamic help for field descriptions.
   - View the Sensitivity Calculator results for each linked observation-target.

 Next Steps
 ==========

-After specifying your observation details using the provided methods, click "Technical" to proceed to the next page, where you'll provide more specific technical information about your proposal.
+After adding observation set(s) you can proceed to the "Technical" page or any other page.

 .. admonition:: Confirmation Summary